-Performance is the most important driver in mixing satisfaction, followed by value for money.
+Performance is the most important driver in mixer(s) satisfaction, followed by value for money.
 When you need the batter battered or the cream whipped, you’ll want a mixer that will do it just right.
 But when it comes to ‘value’, this doesn’t just mean that the most expensive unit on the market is ‘best’ as there are plenty of cheap options available that can represent good value for money by delivering on performance and reliability.

 Mixers are a handy appliance to have in the kitchen, saving you time – and your hands – while making short work of the preparation phase of recipes.
-Households have no shortage of options when it comes to choosing a mixer, with both hand and stand models readily available to suit whatever what you plan on cooking.
+Households have no shortage of options when it comes to choosing a mixer, with both hand and stand models readily available to suit whatever you plan on cooking.

 With multiple brands and models available, narrowing down the best option can quickly become a struggle, with the motor size, safety features and optional attachments all factors to be considered.

 Ultimately, which mixer you walk out the door with will depend on your personal preferences, such as how often you’re cooking, what you’re cooking, and if you’re looking to expand your culinary horizons with new recipes that require specific beaters or whiskers.

-Picture credits: Daniel Jedzura/shutterstock.com, 4teen/shutterstock.com
+Picture credits: Daniel Jedzura/Shutterstock.com, 4teen/Shutterstock.com.

-*Prices taken from respective retailer websites, correct as of November 2019
+*Prices taken from respective retailer websites, correct as of November 2020.

 Our latest customer satisfaction research on mixers saw a number of brands rated best in different categories:

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased a new mixer in the last 3 years (this includes electric handheld mixers and stand/bench mixers/beaters and does not include blenders) – in this case, 551 people.
+The outcomes reported are the results from customers within the survey group who have purchased a new mixer in the last three years (this includes electric handheld mixers and stand/bench mixers/beaters and does not include blenders) – in this case, 546 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.